 For most states, it is the doctor's discretion as to what is needed to safety practice dentistry, and they may not be required to provide everything on your wish list.

-If your employees aren't on board with returning to work, we have many eager candidates willing to help.
 During this time of uncertainty, utilizing temporary help may be to your advantage.
 The day to day flexibility provided by temps can quickly fulfill your needs while maintaining your ability to rapidly adapt to an ever-changing environment.

 Providing as much PPE as possible will be a boon to morale, as well as a potential recruiting tool if you need outside help.
 If your staff doesn’t feel safe, they may unintentionally convey that to the patients they’re treating.
 Plus, if someone on your staff gets sick, it is highly likely that others on the staff will follow suit.
 Being safe is of extreme importance currently for all of us.